 Prior to the beginning of any registration paperwork, make an appointment with a member of the psychology faculty to discuss your general plans.
 At that point, a faculty member can tell you if your plans seem appropriate, can go over the grading options and will also suggest who the best faculty instructor for the field experience might be.
 One of the first things you should do after obtaining a faculty instructor is to develop a reading list.
 Material on this list should be part of what you pack for the internship.
 The list must be completed and have the approval of your instructor by the end of the semester prior to your internship.

 Initiate the paperwork for registration no later than two weeks before the registration time.
-You need to obtain the "Westminster College Application for Internship" form and a "Approval for Field Experience" card both of which will be included in a packet of materials you obtain from Mrs. DeMedal in the Career Center.
+You need to obtain the "Westminster College Application for Internship" form and a "Approval for Field Experience" card both of which will be included in a packet of materials you obtain from Mrs. DeMedal in the Professional Development Center.

 The following information must be provided on the application form:

 The application form requires the signatures of your faculty instructor, your on-the-job supervisor and the program coordinator.
 Therefore, the form should be obtained and completed in ample time so that it may be sent to your sponsoring agency and returned to you in time for registration.
 When the form is completed, take it to Mrs. DeMedal's office.
 Occasionally, although you sent the form off in time to your supervisor, it may not get signed and returned promptly.
-If this occurs, the career center will fax the form to the supervisor for his or her signature.
+If this occurs, the Professional Development Center will fax the form to the supervisor for his or her signature.

 Prior to registration have your faculty instructor and the program coordinator sign the "Approval for Field Experience" card which must be presented at the time of registration.